 Natural Treatment for Depression & Major Depressive Disorder

 There is hope for depression.
-There are clinically backed, integrative solutions for depression and our passion is to give you access to the best research and solutions available.
+There are clinically backed, integrative solutions for depression, and our passion is to give you access to the best research and solutions available.
 Did you know that your gut impacts your mood?
 Did you know that 95% of your serotonin is made in your gut?
 Did you know that you can change your genetic predisposition to depression through quick and simple strategies that you can do at home?
 You can heal from depression.
 Click below to learn about testing, integrative supplements, integrative herbs, and other treatments for depression.

 What is depression?

 Depression is a serious medical illness that has affected over 17.5 million people in the United States.
 Everyone feels “sad” at one time or another, however, those who suffer from depression, or major depressive disorder endure sometimes devastating and serious symptoms.
 These symptoms can impact the person’s ability to work, and take care of themselves and their families.